-1. Introduction
+7.1 Introduction

-The Bank of Japan was born in 1882, only after the new Meiji government experimented unsuccessfully a transplanting of the national banking system (without a central bank) from the United States.
+The Bank of Japan (BOJ) was born in 1882, only after the new Meiji government experimented unsuccessfully with transplanting the national banking system (without a central bank) from the United States.
 The government, after some unpleasant inflation under the national banking system, decided to adopt the central banking system modeled after the Belgium central bank.
-During more than 125 years of its uninterrupted history, the Bank of Japan saw three episodes of high inflation, defined by more than 20 percent of CPI inflation rate: (1) 1917-1919, the WW I years; (2) 1945-49, immediately after the end of WW II; and (3) 1973-74, the first oil crisis.2 See Table 1 for details.
-The first episode reflected the export boom during WW I.3 The second episode, when prices increased more than 200 times in a few years, was a result of the devastation of productive capacity and deficit financing cum monetization, which followed the end of WW II.
-So the 1973-74 was the only example of high inflation unrelated to a war that Japan was involved.
+During more than 125 years of its uninterrupted history, the Bank of Japan saw three episodes of high inflation, defined by more than 20 percent of Consumer Price Index (CPI) inflation rate: (a) 1917 to 1919, the World War I years; (b) 1945 to 1949, immediately after the end of World War II; and (c) 1973 to 1974, the first oil crisis.1 See table 7.1 for details.
+The